syncfusion-content/wpf-docs/wpf/PivotGrid/Data-Binding.md

 ##Binding PivotGrid to List

 PivotGrid allows binding a list based collection as its ItemSource.
-Please refer this topic Binding a data source to PivotGridContro to know more.
+Please refer this topic Binding a data source to PivotGridControl to know more.

 ##Binding PivotGrid to DataTable

 PivotGrid allows binding a DataSet from the DataTable as its ItemSource.

-To do so, initially we need to create a connection to our data base.
+To do so, initially we need to create a connection to our database.
 Then we need to retrieve and store the required data to a DataSet through SQL queries.
 Please refer the below code sample.

 {% highlight C# %}